BREXIT - No-Deal Brexit Measures for UK Nationals in the EU [Updated 11/04/2019]

 The Finnish government has proposed a special act extending the rights of UK nationals and their family members in Finland for the eventuality of the UK leaving the EU without an agreement.

 The special act would only apply to those who have been registered.
 If the registration has not been made, in case of a no-deal Brexit, unregistered UK citizens in Finland will be third-country nationals, and they will not have the right to reside in the country as of 30 March, unless the EU and the United Kingdom agree on visa-free travel.
 In this case, they could reside legally in the country for a further 90 days.
-All UK citizens (who have not done so already) are therefore urged to register their residence here as soon as possible, and no later than 29 March 2019.
+All UK citizens (who have not done so already) are therefore urged to register their residence here as soon as possible, and no later than Brexit day.

 The French parliament has passed legislation enabling the government to rapidly issue decrees in response to a no-deal Brexit situation.
 These decrees include one protecting the rights of UK nationals and their family members resident there by Brexit day.

 On 7 February 2019, the first order on the residence and employment of British nationals in France in the case of a no-deal Brexit was published in the official journal.